mplacona/HelloServerlessKotlin/README.md

 ### Prerequisites

-- To run this application you will need to have the latest version of [Android Studio](https://developer.android.com/studio/index.html)
+- To run this application you will need to have the latest version of [Android Studio](https://developer.android.com/studio/index.html).
+Just make sure you update `OPEN_WHISK_FUNCTION_URI` with the URI you got from your serverless function
-- You will also neede to deploy the Serverless Function as described [here]()
+- You will also need to deploy the Serverless Function as described [here]()

 ## Built With